 Matcha Green Tea Latte Recipe (Vegan)

-This Matcha Green Tea Latte Recipe is made Vegan with almond milk–it’ll boost your metabolism, enhance weightloss, and detoxify your body with antioxidant-rich matcha powder (green tea).
-Plus, it’s smooth, creamy and delicious!
+This Matcha Green Tea Latte Recipe has a host of health benefits: it’ll boost your metabolism, enhance weight loss, and detoxify your body with antioxidant-rich matcha powder (green tea).
+It’s made dairy-free and vegan with almond milk, plus it’s refined sugar free with just a touch of sweetness–yet it’s still smooth, creamy, and delicious!

 What Is Matcha?